Gondolin Security Design¶

 -

-Secrets are only substituted in HTTP headers
+Secrets are substituted in HTTP headers by default

 -